eugeneloza/castle-editor-tutorial/README.md

 ![Splash Screen](images/splashscreen.png)

+Note, that Splash Screen is just a static image that appears any time the game is initializing.
+That happens once on Desktop platforms, but may happen often on mobile devices - to be more exact, every time the app starts or returns from background.
+Also, if at some point we'll need an animated Splash Screen, we'll have to implement it as a separate state that would start before any other state in the game.

 ## Achievements

 It sometimes happens, that there are last-minute requested changes before the release.
 Let's emulate this situation and learn one more cool feature of Castle Editor.